dbosoft/YaNco/README.md

 The registered function handler consists of 3 chained steps:
 - Input mapping
   Extraction of values from the incoming function call and return extracted value for further processing.
 Any error here will stop the chain.
-Mapping features are the   same as in `CallFunction` input mapping.
+Mapping features are the   same as in `CallFunction` output mapping.
 - Processing
   The extracted value will be passed as argument to the process function.
 In this example the input is just written to the console.
   The process function can return a output value, that is passed to last step in chain.
 - Reply mapping
-  The reply step sets the values of the response (same as Output mapping in `CallFunction`).
+  The reply step sets the values of the response (same as Input mapping in `CallFunction`).
 If you have no reply you can also call `NoReply` to end the chain.

 ## Build